What is the Independence Conservancy?

 Can you help us with publicity?

 Absolutely!
-We will provide your municipality with electronic files for post cards that you can send to your residents.
-We will also make full color posters for your event and print some for you if you do not have a color printer.
-If you have a newsletter or website, we will give you the text to cut and paste into your document.
+We will provide your municipality with electronic files for information you can send to your residents.
+If you have a newsletter or website, we will give you the text to cut and paste into your document or website.
+Please do not re-word the text we give you.
+The best way to get your residents to participate is a written letter from the municipality.